Waujito/youtubeUnblock/README.md

 - `--fk-winsize=<winsize>` Specifies window size for the fragmented TCP packet.
 Applicable if you want for response to be fragmented.
 May slowdown connection initialization.

+- `--synfake={1|0}` If 1, syn payload will be sent before each request.
+The idea is taken from syndata from zapret project.
+Syn payload will normally be discarded by endpoint but may be handled by TSPU.
+This option sends normal fake in that payload.
+Please note, that the option works for all the sites, so --sni-domains won't change anything.

 - `--sni-detection={parse|brute}` Specifies how to detect SNI.
 Parse will normally detect it by parsing the Client Hello message.
 Brute will go through the entire message and check possibility of SNI occurrence.
 Please note, that when `--sni-domains` option is not all brute will be O(nm) time complexity where n stands for length of the message and m is number of domains.
 Defaults to parse.

 - `--seg2delay=<delay>` This flag forces **youtubeUnblock** to wait a little bit before send the 2nd part of the split packet.